 The fusion of the three brilliant facets of The Great I Am is our inheritance, as Children of the Kingdom of Light.

 We have been eternally set apart for the Father, by His son!
-Father, Son, Spirit, are ONE!
+Father, Son and Spirit are ONE!

 This mystery is unveiled every time we open God’s word, especially in these Torah Portions which reveal the shadow of the perfect plan, which would be fulfilled on that Passover day of sacrifice, as Messiah Jesus, God’s little lamb, gave his life as the once and for all Passover Lamb for mankind.
 This Parashah is the perfect Passover partner for our reflections!
 Atonement can only come through the Life for Life transfer!